 Ryan: Exactly right.
 Don't be annoying.
 So you're going to talk to your clients about how much extra cash they have.
 Because potentially cover an appraisal difference, talk to their lender about how quickly they can close and be approved for financing, and know your clients or living arrangements if they're capable of giving a lease back.
 So when we talk about what their lender is capable of doing, it goes back to, you know, putting zero-days for third party financing on there, right.
 And a lot.
 We talked about this earlier, but a lot of agents will kind of like what zero-days they have no time to get the approval?
 Well, if you've got a good lender, the lender knows when they're approving the person, if they're going to get the loan done.
 Okay, they can put zero days on it, if the property's in really good condition, you can make it not subject to property approval, right.
 Those are all things that will give you a leg up and then you know how much difference over and above list price they can cover.
 You're also going to talk to them about the price.
 This is just this is one of those things that it's really hard to coach about.
 And I kind of leave it, I give them a little bit of guidance, but the truth of the matter is we don't know what it will take.

 So, you go and consider the price, the financing terms, close day option days and fee possession, base review title, survey, purchase, home warranty, closing costs, appraisal addendum, and preferred title.
 Always protect preferred title, always pick preferred title.
 Another thing that we didn't put in here is there are these services called UpEquity and Homeward where they will write a cash offer for you and like purchase the home.
 You know, that costs a seller/buyer money.
-So if they're selling a home and need to buy a home these services will allow them to write an offer that's not contingent.
+So if they're selling a home in Austin and need to buy a home these services will allow them to write an offer that's not contingent.